pkourdis/gateplugin-SUTime/README.md

 ### Installation

-[Download](https://github.com/pkourdis/gateplugin-SUTime/files/1290880/Tagger_SUTime.zip), unzip the file and place the folder inside the $GATE_HOME/plugins directory.
+Download the latest version from [here](https://github.com/pkourdis/gateplugin-SUTime/releases), unzip the file and place the folder inside the $GATE_HOME/plugins directory.

 ## Usage